01 of 11

 St Petersburg stitch looks much more confusing and difficult than it is.
-Try a practice chain and give yourself a chance to get into the rhythm of the beadwork and your will find it very simple and relaxing.
+Try a practice chain and give yourself a chance to get into the rhythm of the beadwork and you will find it simple and relaxing.

 To learn the stitch, it is easiest to work with larger beads, like the size 6 and size 8 beads being used here.
-Also, round beads are a little easier to work with and look neater than cylinder beads, but I have seen beautiful projects with all different types of beads, so don't be... afraid to experiment.
+Round beads are a little easier to work with and look neater than cylinder beads.

 When the chain is finished, you may want to turn the end beads using your needle to make them all face the same way.
 It's not required, but some people like all of the beads to be facing the same way.Continue to 9 of 11 below.